Quick and easy meals don’t have to come out of a box. This delicious Asian chicken salad can be on the table in minutes.

 - In a large bowl, or on individual plates/bowls, layer the lettuce, cabbage, chicken, and vegetables.

 - Top with peanuts and serve with dressing.

-You may also toss the romaine with half of the dressing before serving, and then layer vegetables/chicken on and serve with remaining dressing.
-My husband likes very light dressing so I tend to usually serve it on the side.All images and text © .
+- You may also toss the romaine with half of the dressing before serving, and then layer vegetables/chicken on and serve with remaining dressing.

-Husband’s take: He’d obviously prefer not to eat salad for dinner but he really liked this one, even the dressing.
+Husband’s take: He’d obviously prefer not to eat salad for dinner but he really likes this one, even the dressing.
 He’s picky about dressing.

-How I served it to my toddler: I made little piles of all the veggies and the chicken and then poured a little dressing on her plate so she could dip the veggies and the chicken into the dressing.
-She loved it!
+How I served it to my toddler: I make little piles of all the veggies and the chicken and then pour a little dressing on her plate so she could dip the veggies and the chicken into the dressing.
+She loves it!

-Changes I would make: None are necessary, but I might use honey instead of sugar in the dressing next time.
-Would add great flavor and thicken up the dressing a bit.
+Changes I would make: None are necessary, but I’m definitely going to try honey instead of sugar in the dressing next time for more flavor.